google/caliban/README.md

-Create an empty directory and use `curl` to download a [python script](https://github.com/google/caliban/blob/master/tutorials/basic/mnist.py#L16) that trains a basic neural betwork.
+Create an empty directory and use `curl` to download a [python script](https://github.com/google/caliban/blob/master/tutorials/basic/mnist.py#L16) that trains a basic neural network.

 ```
 mkdir demo && cd demo